 Working in teams, our consultants spend the semester analysing and preparing quality recommendations that address specific challenges faced by the client organisation.
 Our teams receive training in consulting methodology and guidance throughout the semester.

-We take applications during the first week of sessions one and two, and encourage students from all disciplines to apply.
+We take applications prior to, and during the first week of Sessions One and Two, and encourage current Macquarie students from all disciplines to apply.

 Frequently Asked Questions

 Each semester we undertake a variety of new projects in different subject areas – we have worked in fields including marketing, HR, business strategy and finance.

 Do I have to be doing a business degree to apply?

 Certainly not.
 While some projects have more of a focus on business management, many projects do not.

 Many non-profit organisations benefit from simply having people come in with fresh eyes to offer creative solutions to problems they are facing.
 We encourage students from all courses and years to apply.

 I don’t have any previous work or consulting experience, should I still apply?